Farmingdale (CDP), Maine: Geography

-Farmingdale is located in southern Kennebec County at (44.254253, −69.778199).
+Farmingdale is located in southern Kennebec County.
 It occupies the eastern part of the town of Farmingdale and is bordered to the north by the city of Hallowell, to the south by the city of Gardiner, and to the east across the Kennebec River by the towns of Chelsea and Randolph.
 The western boundary of the CDP follows Blaine Road, Bowman Street, and Peacock Road.

 U.S. Route 201 and Maine State Route 27 run through the community as Maine Avenue, leading north into Hallowell and 5 mi to Augusta, the state capital.
 To the southwest US 201 leads through Gardiner and 26 mi to Brunswick, while SR 27 crosses the Kennebec to pass through Randolph and leads southeast 18 mi to Wiscasset.

 According to the United States Census Bureau, the Farmingdale CDP has a total area of 6.7 sqkm, of which 6.2 sqkm are land and 0.5 sqkm, or 7.93%, are water.